-Cam, the cardinal featured in the photograph above, where she can be seen noshing on one of her favorite treats as she spends time in my urban garden, joins me in welcoming you to the sixty-sixth week of my Tuesday's Truths series.
+Cam, the cardinal featured in the photograph above, where she can be seen noshing on one of her favorite treats as she spends time in my urban garden, joins me in welcoming you to the sixty-second week of my Tuesday's Truths series.
 Today happens to be Halloween and she has urged me to write a post about the decor one might choose outside their home, although at this point you may have decked your halls for this occasion.In any event, in terms of Halloween decor, a number of folks who live in brownstones in NYC, put up fake spiderwebs or other decorations made of entangling fibers.
 Some examples of this can be seen in the set of images directly below.

 According to an article on the web-page for wildcare.org, "Wild animals can easily get trapped and not be able to break the material to free themselves."